-Getting ThereTake exit 188 from US 51 for Rib Mountain State Park (not exit 190 for Rib Mountain Ski Area).
-Follow county road N to the west towards the state park.
-There is an admission fee for the park.
-Drive almost to the summit, which has a 60' observation tower, and the USGS BM nearby.
+Take Exit188 from US 51 for Rib Mountain State Park (not Exit 190 for Rib Mountain Ski Area).
+Follow Rib Mountain Drive to the west towards the state park.
+There is a vehicle admission fee required for the park.
+You can drive almost the whole way to the top if you wish, or you may stop at either the Yellow Trail trailhead or take the paved walkway next to the road and hike up to the summit rock, which has a 60' observation tower next to it, as well as the USGS Benchmark nearby.